JamesIde/graphql-jwt-mongodb-example/README.md

 - MongoDB with Mongoose - Quick and easy to set up, little to no provisioning.
 However, this can easily be substituted for any database of choice.
 PlanetScale and Prisma ORM come to mind.
 - JWT - As far as authentication goes, JWT is relatively easy to understand and implement.
 Coupled with refresh and access tokens, its a good solution for a small project of choice.

+## Production Ready?

+No, just implement it in to your side project and maybe you'll learn something (like I did, this stuff is pretty cool but confusing at times, and I haven't even touched on consuming it on the client.)

 ## Great, but how to consume this on the client?

-Good question

-## Production Ready?

-No, just implement it in to your side project and maybe you'll learn something (like I did, this stuff is pretty cool but confusing at times)
+Good question.
+You can use Apollo Client and store the access token in session or local storage - because the access token has a short lifespan, this is fine.
+The client will use the access token in the queries/mutations created by Apollo Client, but your own logic is required to determine if the response is invalid due to an expired token, and then send a request to /refresh_token, obtain the access token, then make the request to the protected resource.
+There are some libraries like jwt-decode and apollo-link-token-refresh.
+Furthermore, you'll have to send the access token as part of the context which contains the request headers so isAuth middleware can decode and verify the access token.

 ## Installation